4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/05-Create-DOM-Element-First/README.md

     document.body.appendChild(elem);
 ```

-## 🔎 Important:

-+ The innerHTML property of any DOM element is used to set the HTML content that is going to be set inside of that HTML TAG.
-Don't worry, it's not that complicated!

 ## 📝 Instructions:

-1. Using the `createElement` function, create a Paragraph(`p`) element with `yellow` background, set the `innerHTML` to 'Hello World' and append it at the end of the document.
+1. Using the `createElement` function, create a Paragraph (`p`) element with `yellow` background, set the `innerHTML` to 'Hello World' and append it at the end of the document.

 ## Expected output: